-I like to bake in bulk, and I think I had a minute or two of idle time somewhere in-between flipping a crepe, waiting for a cheesecake to come out of the oven, and letting the mixer beat the heck out of some buttercream frosting.
+I like to bake in bulk, and I think I had a minute or two of idle time somewhere in-between flipping Peanut Butter Chocolate Chip Pancakes, waiting for this Amaretto Pistachio Cheesecake to come out of the oven, and letting the mixer beat the heck out of this Nutella Buttercream.

-Many balls were in the air, but I had about 90 seconds of free time on my hands, and I didn’t want to waste it.
+Many balls were in the air, but with all of that going on, I had about 90 seconds of free time on my hands, and I didn’t want to waste it. 🙂

-I looked around my counter-top at ingredients that were strewn about everywhere, and just decided to whip it up.
-I didn’t brainstorm this cake idea in advance or plan for it at all, but it came together quickly in my head when I viewed lemon cake mix, lemon pudding, and fresh blueberries sitting on my counter-top.
+I looked around my counter-top at ingredients that were strewn about everywhere, and just decided to whip this up.
+I didn’t brainstorm this Lemon Blueberry Bundt Cake idea in advance, but it came together quickly in my head when I viewed lemon cake mix, lemon pudding, and fresh blueberries sitting on my counter-top.

 It’s not only wonderfully moist, tart, and vibrant with lemon flavor, but it’s chock-full of plump blueberries.
 I tried to pick the most rotund of them all.
 It’s also drizzled with a fresh lemon glaze, that sinks into the cake, giving it even more lemon zing, and keeping it ultra-moist.